SEGVeenstra/ext_theme/extended_theme/README.md

 ### Optional: Use custom names

-You can choose to define your own names for the classes that this package with generate by overriding them in the annotation.
+You can choose to define your own names for the classes that this package will generate by overriding them in the annotation.

-This way you can make the generated theme a bit more app specific.
+This way you can make the generated theme feel more app specific.

 __widgetName__

-Setting `widgetName` tells the generator which name to use for the `Widget` that you add to the _widget tree_ and use to get the `ExtendedTheme` from context.
+Setting `widgetName` tells the generator which name to use for the `Widget` that you add to the _widget tree_ and use to get the `ExtendedThemeData` from context.
 ```dart
 @ExtendTheme(widgetName: 'MyTheme')